microsoft/mu/docs/CodeDevelopment/prerequisites.md

 ### Workspace Virtual Environment Setup Process

+#### A sample directory layout of workspaces and Python Virtual Environments:
+    code
+    |-- edk2
+    |-- env_dev                     <--- env for Mu Dev
+    |-- env_docs                    <--- env for Mu Docs
+    |-- env_edk                     <--- env for TianoCore
+    |-- env_local                   <--- env for -e installations of mu_pip/edk2tool
+    |-- Omnicache
+    |-- Palindrome
+    |-- Palindrome2

 Do this one time per workspace

-1. Open Cmd Prompt in the root directory where you want to store your virtual environment
+1. Open Cmd Prompt in the directory where you want to store your virtual environment.
+A directory adjacent to workspace directories is convenient.
 2. run python cmd
     ``` cmd
     python -m venv <your virtual env name>